JensJoschi/variability_timing/methods.md

 I then calculated winter predictability: The last 31 days before winter onset of each year were aggregated and pearsons R was calculated.
 The climate at one station was considered predictable (high R) if 1) temperature declined more or less linearly, 2) the slope was consistent across years, and 3) there was little day-to-day variation.
 I used only years with at least 182 days of data, and concentrated only on years that actually reach winter as defined above.
 I excluded all stations that reach winter less than 3 times

 Lastly, this approach was replaced by using the standard deviation in slopes of the same regressions.
 This is very likely the final version of predictability.
+Actually, no:

+As alternative to the previous approach, I calculated the color of environmental noise like Vasseur & Yodzis 2004 (Ecology).
+Taking all temperature information (Tmax divided by Tmin) from one station, I calculated the power spectral density.
+First, I removed the seasonal trend by substracting from each daily temperature estimate the station-wide mean temperature of that day.
+Missing values were replaced by linear interpolation.
+I then calculated the spectral density with the function spectrum, using the method "ar", and used the negative of the slope of log10(spectral density)~log10(frequency) as estimate for beta.
+Because this approach does not calculate winter predictability, but general environmental predictability, I do not expect to find a pattern here.
+Therefore this approach is not hypothesis-testing but exploratory.
+Not sure if possible, but limiting the time window to ~1 month around winter onset and then calculating the slope could be a better way to calculate predictability.
+This needs discussion and I will settle for one of the two ways to calculate predictability before conducting the real analysis on the final dataset.